numberscope/backscope/doc/api_endpoints.md

 An array of strings giving all OEIS ids that mention the given OEIS_ID.

+### URL: `api/get_oeis_header/<OEIS_ID>`

+A lighter-weight endpoint that provides some summary information about the sequence designated by <OEIS_ID>.
+If you are running the server on your local machine, a full URL would be http://127.0.0.1:5000/api/get_oeis_header/A028444 which will show the full name of the Busy Beaver sequence, the first and last indices of the sequence as avaialable through oeis.org, and the chunk size that will be used if values are requested in chunks.

+#### Key: name

+A string giving the official name of the OEIS sequence with id OEIS_ID.

+#### Key: first

+The index of the first entry in the sequence available for download from oeis.org.

+#### Key: last

+The index of the first entry in the sequence available for download from oeis.org.

+#### Key: chunk_size

+The maximum number of entries provided per chunk if chunked access is used to download entries for this sequence.

 ### URL: `api/get_oeis_factors/<OEIS_ID>/<COUNT>`

 This could take a long time.
 It internally does everything that the endpoint